A-M-French/2018-samples/README.md

 == Commendations == Previews of my professional references, plus examples of recognition and special achievement.

-== Course Certificates == Certificates for various online coursework, plus details of my planned future training.
-Also see "Courses Taken Since BS," which aggregates my academic experience since college graduation.
+'== Course Certificates == Certificates for various online coursework, plus details of my planned future training.
+(UPON REQUEST, I will provide "Courses Since College," which aggregates all of my academic experiences since attaining my BS regree in Finance.)

 == Excel Samples == Various Excel spreadsheet projects that you can review, on multiple workbook tabs.